Chart Color Schemes

 Sunnybank's population is younger than the national pattern

-Sunnybank's median age is 34, which is lower than Greater Brisbane's figure of 36 and Australia's national average of 38 years.
-Compared to Greater Brisbane, Sunnybank has a higher proportion of residents aged 25-34 (20.6%) but fewer residents aged 5-14 (10.0%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-According to the 2021 Census, Sunnybank's population has seen an increase in the 15 to 24 age group from 13.8% to 16.2%, while the 65 to 74 cohort has decreased from 9.0% to 7.8%.
-By 2041, demographic projections indicate significant changes for Sunnybank's population.
-The 45 to 54 age group is expected to grow by 34%, adding 374 residents to reach a total of 1,480.
-Conversely, the 0 to 4 age group is projected to decrease by 7 residents.
+Sunnybank's median age is 34, which is slightly lower than Greater Brisbane's 36 and Australia's 38 years.
+Compared to Greater Brisbane, Sunnybank has a higher percentage of residents aged 25-34 (20.6%) but fewer residents aged 5-14 (10.0%).
+This concentration of 25-34 year-olds is significantly higher than the national figure of 14.5%.
+Between the 2021 Census and now, the population aged 15 to 24 has increased from 13.8% to 16.2%, while the 65 to 74 age group has decreased from 9.0% to 7.8%.
+By 2041, Sunnybank's population is expected to undergo substantial demographic changes.
+The 45 to 54 cohort is projected to grow by 31%, adding 349 residents to reach a total of 1,480.
+This growth will contribute significantly to the overall increase in residents aged 65 and older, who are expected to represent 52% of the population growth.
+Conversely, the 35 to 44 and 0 to 4 age cohorts are anticipated to experience population declines.